mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 laser turrets positioned at intervals across the hull.

-The Tenzing-class can carry enough personnel to fill its ‘textbook’ roster without using double- occupancy in its crew staterooms but adding mission specialist personnel pushes this limit.
+The Tenzing-class can carry enough personnel to fill its ‘textbook’ roster without using double-occupancy in its crew staterooms but adding mission specialist personnel pushes this limit.
 This is rarely a problem, as exploration ships are unlikely to need a full-time complement of